zeddicus-pl/d2rHolyGrail/README.md

-## Electron + TypeScript + React
+# Holy Grail

-Boilerplate for a project using Electron, React and Typescript.
+Application for automatic tracking of Holy Grail challenge progress in Diablo 2 Resurrected (for offline characters) Made with Electron, React and Typescript.

+Check [https://holygrail.link](https://holygrail.link) for more info.

+# Info for developers

 ## Installation